Welcome to the Public Relations Society of America, Alaska Chapter

 Check out our latest monthly newsletter!

-In the June issue, the president’s message...
+In the May issue, the value of PRSA membership,...

 PRSA ALASKA CHAPTER NEWS